Triple Crown of Acting: Rita Moreno

 Puerto Rican actress, dancer, and singer Rita Moreno (born 1931) completed the triple crown in 1977.
 She is a 6-time Emmy (2), 1-time Oscar (1), and 1-time Tony (1) nominee, for a total of eight TC nominations.
-Her Emmy win saw her complete the EGOT for competitive Emmy, Grammy, Oscar and Tony wins.
-Her Grammy win was in 1972 in the Best Recording for Children category.
-Moreno is the first Hispanic actor to win the Triple Crown and is one of only three Triple Crown winners who have also achieved the EGOT.
+Moreno has won 4 TC qualifying awards.
+She is the first Hispanic actor to win the Triple Crown.
+Moreno also won a Grammy in 1973 for Best Recording for Children to complete the EGOT.
+She is one of only three Triple Crown winners (along with Helen Hayes and Viola Davis) to have also achieved EGOT status.